telerik/maui-docs/controls/combobox/selection.md

 # .NET MAUI ComboBox Selection

-ComboBox for .NET MAUI enables the app users to quickly and easily select item/items fro a dropdown list.
+ComboBox for .NET MAUI enables the app users to quickly and easily select item/items from the dropdown list.
 This topic will go through the provided by the ComboBox API related to item/items selection.

 ComboBox control has a support for single and multiple selection.
 You can easily specify the required selection using the `SelectionMode` property.

 ## Main Properties

-* `SelectionMode` (enumeration of type `Telerik.Maui.Controls.ComboBoxSelectionMode`): Defines whether the selection is single or multiple.
+* `SelectionMode`(enumeration of type `Telerik.Maui.Controls.ComboBoxSelectionMode`)&mdash;Defines whether the selection is single or multiple.
-* `SelectedIndex`(`int`): Specifies the index of the first item in the current selection or -1 if the selection is empty.
+* `SelectedIndex`(`int`)&mdash;Specifies the index of the first item in the current selection or -1 if the selection is empty.
-* `SelectedItem`(`object`): Defines the first item in the current selection, or null if the selection is empty.
+* `SelectedItem`(`object`)&mdash;Defines the first item in the current selection, or null if the selection is empty.
-* `SelectedItems`(`readonly ObservableCollection &lt;object &gt;`): Gets the collection of currently Selected Items.
+* `SelectedItems`(`readonly ObservableCollection &lt;object &gt;`)&mdash;Gets the collection of currently Selected Items.

 > `SelectedItems` collection can be changed only when `SelectionMode` is `Multiple`.
 For `Single` `SelectionMode` use `SelectedItem`.